zi-hui/tp/docs/team/yantingsanity.md

 #### Other Contributions
 + Project Management:
-    + Managed the Issue Tracker and Milestones by creating issues to track the members' progress for Kitchen Helper
+    + Managed the Issue Tracker and Milestones by creating and closing unnecessary issues to track the members' progress for Kitchen Helper with respect to User Stories and bugs
+    + Helped to merge and review PR to maintain the repository

 + Documentation:
     + Added the architecture diagram and use cases of above implementation in Developer Guide